Sri Lankan Chicken Curry

 • 1 large roma tomato chopped

-• ¼ cup tomato passata/sauce/puree OR 1 tablespoon tomato paste with 2 tablespoon water
+• ¼ cup tomato passata/sauce/puree OR 1 tbsp tomato paste with 2 tbsp water

 • 1 cup water